Scooterpaws

 Kittens and some senior and special needs cats may need three visits per day.

-Kittens, older cats and those with health or mobility issues may need three visits a day to keep an eye on them and provide extra interaction and care.
+Kittens, older cats and those with health or mobility issues may need three visits a day to keep an eye on them and provide extra care and attention.

 During our meet and greet we'll make sure I learn about kitty's habits, what they like to eat, any health concerns, their "me time" hiding places, and quirky things they do.
 This helps me take care of them just like you would.